 The Echo Chamber Effect

-Social media doesn’t just affect individual users—it shapes societal discussion.
-By feeding us content that aligns with our beliefs, these platforms create echo chambers that boost misinformation and encourage polarization.
+Social media doesn’t just affect individual users—it shapes societal discourse.
+By feeding us content that aligns with our beliefs, these platforms create echo chambers that amplify misinformation and grow polarization.

 Cultural Lasting Results: Political Polarization

 The 2020 U.S. presidential election illustrated this vividly.
 Algorithms prioritized sensationalist, divisive content, deepening political rifts and spreading misinformation at an alarming rate.
-This event stresses the urgent need for video literacy and regulatory oversight.
+This phenomenon stresses the urgent need for tech literacy and regulatory oversight.

 The Loneliness Paradox